riscv-admin/ai-ml/CHARTER.md

 * Evaluate if a software managed cache would benefit for prefetching and define appropriate cache model.

+* Evaluate hardware accelerators and System-on-Chips based on RISC-V for efficient ML/DL computing.

 * Define the success metrics in terms of optimization coverage, functionality, energy, performance evaluation, and code size.

 * Arrange and coordinate efforts between developers from different entities willing to contribute to the optimization of the SW stack.

+* Define application design automation framework and tools to accelerate the development and evaluation of deep learning models for RISC-V based systems.

 * Collaborate with the simulation infrastructure working group to get proper evaluation platforms (functional simulators & cycle-timing simulator).